RanLii/Interpreter/README.md

 label is the label for the line.
 Other instructions might "jump" to that label.

 instruction is the actual instruction.
-In SML, there are instructions for adding, multiplying and so on, for storing and retrieving integers, and for conditionally branching to other labels (like an if statement).
+In TML, there are instructions for adding, multiplying and so on, for storing and retrieving integers, and for conditionally branching to other labels (like an if statement).

 register-list is the list of registers that the instruction manipulates.
 Registers are simple, integer, storage areas in computer memory, much like variables.
 In SML, there are 32 registers, numbered 0, 1, . . . , 31.